 In this post, we seek to offer context to the monthly guides by sharing our own variation of a crowd calendar for Walt Disney World.
 Not one based purely in statistics, but also in qualitative factors.
 The goal of our Walt Disney World crowd calendar is to rank every month and give a bit of insight into which times within the month are best…and why we like or dislike each month.
 Sometimes, it’s due to crowds, sometimes it’s weather or other factors.
 (As such, calling this a crowd calendar is a bit of a misnomer, but you get the idea.)

 With all of that said, we do think crowd calendars have value, too.
 Unfortunately, even though we make regular trips to Walt Disney World, visiting 6 months out of the year in an average year, we don’t have the expertise to offer a day-by-day crowd calendar.
 Perhaps if we were locals or had strong statistical models, but we are not and do not.
-Instead, if you’re looking for a daily crowd calendar, we recommend checking out out TouringPlans and easyWDW for that.
-Both of those sites have reliable crowd calendars.
+Instead, if you’re looking for a daily crowd calendar, we recommend checking out out TouringPlans for that, as they have reliable crowd calendars.

 Anyway, to cut to the chase, the point of this post is to rank every month of the year for visiting Walt Disney World in light of all variables that (we feel) are important.
 We feel that this offers a much more helpful resource to everyone planning Walt Disney World vacations, and you can adapt it to your circumstances as you see fit.

-We are anticipating a spike in crowds for Summer 2017 over last summer, with the primary causes being the opening of Pandora – World of Avatar, and increased consumer confidence in the United States.
-This will partially (but not entirely) be offset by lower numbers of international visitors, caused by the strength of the U.S. dollar and political uncertainty about visiting the United States.
+Initially, we anticipated a spike in crowds for Summer 2017 over last summer, with the primary causes being the opening of Pandora – World of Avatar, and increased consumer confidence in the United States.
+However, this has proven to not be the case, as summer has been decidedly un-crowded through July 2017 (even Avatar Flight of Passage has seen wait times under 90 minutes at times!).